 As noted by (Yahoo, 2016), In April 2015, Starbucks had to close roughly 60% of their stores located worldwide due to software failure.
 Thousands of stores in North America were unable to proceed with their business due to software bug.
 Software flaw did not allow cash registers to process orders and take payments.
 The software malfunction was very high and it affected roughly 13,500 locations in US and Canada.

 10. Swiss Bank : Software Glitch Sent Bank Statements to the Wrong People

 According to (AbcNews, 2016), a Swiss bank found themselves in critical situation in 2014 when they discovered that their software system has sent bank statements addressed to wrong people.
 Many customers reported receiving along with their statement, other statements comprising of details for other bank patrons.

 These case studies are examples of what havoc a software bug can create.
 Software can be helpful in automating your business processes however they are potentially dangerous if it goes buggy.
 It can impact your business big time.
-Software outsourcing companies in USA should emphasize software quality and should include this from the beginning of software development.
+Software outsourcing companies in USA in USA should emphasize software quality and should include this from the beginning of software development.

 AbcNews.
 (2016, 10 1).
 Swiss Bank Giant UBS Hit by LoveBug Strain - ABC News.
 Retrieved from AbcNews: http://abcnews.go.com/Technology/story?id=119543&page=1

 BBC.
 (2016, 10 1).
 BBC NEWS | Technology | Deadly plague hits Warcraft world.
 Retrieved from BBC: http://news.bbc.co.uk/2/hi/technology/4272418.stm

 BBC.
 (2016, 10 1).
 HSBC online banking is 'attacked' - BBC News.
 Retrieved from BBC: http://www.bbc.com/news/business-35438159